balena-os/balena-os/pages/docs/custombuild.md

     ```sh
     INTERNAL_DEVICE_BOOTLOADER_CONFIG_PATH_intel-corei7-64 = "/EFI/BOOT/grub.cfg"
     ```
-    will result that after flashing the file `grub.cfg`_internal is copied with the name `grub.cfg` to the /EFI/BOOT/ directory on the balena-boot partition.
+    will result that after flashing the file `grub.cfg`_internal is copied with the name `grub.cfg` to the /EFI/BOOT/ directory on the resin-boot partition.

 The directory structure then looks similar to this: